evgenyb/aks-workshops/05-scaling-options-in-aks/labs/lab-01/readme.md

 sudo az aks install-cli
 ```

-When `kubectl` installed, test it by getting list of namespaces...
+When `kubectl` is installed, test it by getting list of namespaces...

 ```bash
 # Get list of namespaces